Wallsend Boys Club: International representation

 The club has had a representative at four of the nine FIFA World Cup finals since 1986, with the two exceptions coming in 1994, when the England national football team did not qualify, and 2002.
 In 1986 and 1990 Peter Beardsley starred for England.
 In 1998 Alan Shearer was England captain.
 Michael Carrick made appearances for England in both the 2006 and 2010 tournaments.
-Fraser Forster was in the 2014 squad, as well as the Euro 2016 squad, but did not make an appearance in either tournament.
+Fraser Forster was in the 2014 squad, as well as the squad for UEFA Euro 2016, but did not make an appearance in either tournament.

-Alan Thompson received one full cap for England in 2004, and Fraser Forster did the same in 2013 and went on to receive another five caps over the next three years, while numerous other former players have made youth or B international appearances.
+Alan Thompson received one full cap for England in 2004, and Fraser Forster did the same in 2013 and went on to receive another five caps over the next three years, and Elliot Anderson was capped for the first time on 6 September 2025.
+Numerous other former players have made youth or B international appearances.